 Jobs and Internships for Women's Studies Students

 Career Opportunities for Majors in Women's and Gender Studies

-- Job openings listed in the Feminist Majority's Career Center; arranged geographically, with jobs in the Baltimore/Washington area listed first
+- Current job openings listed in the Feminist Majority's Career Center

 Transform the World: What You Can Do With a Degree in Women's Studies

 - An essay in Ms. Magazine by Women's Studies graduate student Nikki Ayanna Stewart.